welbesw/welbesw.github.io/_posts/2016-05-27-recyclerview-androids-uitableview-cousin.markdown

 ### UITableView Approach ###

- In the iOS SDK, UITableView was built with the concept of cell reuse from the beginning.
+ In the iOS SDK, UITableView was designed for cell reuse.
 The [UITableViewDataSource][uitableviewdatasource-link] provides mechanisms for a controller to provide the UITableView with elements like the number of cells, the number of cell sections, and a view to be used for a specified cell.
 The interface provides a mechanism to dequeue reusable cells from the UITableView itself so that common table elements can be represented using a relatively small number of reusable cells that are updated just prior to the cell view being presented on screen.
-When a view is scrolled off screen, UITableView reuses it by providing it to the delegate and allowing the cell data and display to be updated.
+When a view is scrolled off screen, UITableView invalidates it and reuses it by providing it to the delegate and allowing the cell data views to be updated.

 Here's a glimpse of a simple implementation of the important delegate methods of the UITableViewDataSource: